manojitnath/manojitnath.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I’m Manojit!"
+title: "Hello there, I’m Manojit! 👋🏼 "
 author_profile: true
 redirect_from:
   - /about/